mmb-carb/GATE/USAGE.md

 This is a single Python dictionary saved to a Python file, to explicitly list all of the EIC/SCC categories that will be modeled for aircraft.
 The GATE model reads input non-spatial emissions files, which may have any number of emissions categories.
 This Python file exists so that only aircraft emissions are selected from the input emissions files (listed under the `AREA_FILES` and `POINT_FILES` variables).

-This Python dictionary has four keys, that correspond to four category collections:
+This Python dictionary has two keys, that correspond to two aircraft categories:

 * **eics** - This is a simple list of all the aircraft EICs.
-* **sccs** - This is a list of all the aircraft SCCs (helicopter and airplane)
-* **helicopter_sccs** - This is a list of just the helicopter SCCs.
 * **scc2eic** - This is a mapping from SCC to EIC.

 This file needs to incorporate both EIC and SCC codes because the CARB inventory uses EIC for area sources and SCC for point sources.